Blog

 Online GIS Data Conversion

-Converting MIF Data into MID Format:
+Converting MIF Data into GPKG Format:

 MAPOG features an advanced Converter Tool that allows users to effortlessly convert data between various formats according to their specific requirements.
 This tool streamlines the data transformation process for multiple GIS applications, providing both flexibility and efficiency in managing different file types.
-For example, MAPOG’s Converter Tool can convert MIF data into MID format, optimizing file size while retaining critical geographic information.
+For example, MAPOG’s Converter Tool can convert MIF data into GPKG format, optimizing file size while retaining critical geographic information.
 This conversion enhances the data’s compatibility with web-based mapping and interactive platforms, ultimately improving workflows and significantly boosting the usability of GIS data.

-Steps to Convert MIF to MID:
+Steps to Convert MIF to GPKG:

-Step 1 : Upload the Data:
+Step 1: Import the Data:

-2. To start the conversion, upload your MIF file by selecting the data you want to convert.
+2.To start the conversion, upload your MIF file by selecting the data you want to convert.

-2. You can also Choose the Output Coordinate Reference System (CRS) according to your spatial analysis requirement.
+2. You can also Choose the Output Coordinate Reference System (CRS) according to your spatial analysis requirements.

-Step 4: Review and Download:
+Step 4: Evaluate and Download:

 With MAPOG’s versatile toolkit, you can effortlessly upload vectors and upload Excel or CSV data, incorporate existing layers, perform polygon splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.